thegetty/intrometadata/source/glossary.html.md

 record

-In the context of this book, a coherent, discrete group of populated fields or metadata elements. <span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a<span class="Helv-Lt-Std-Bold-Cond"> </span><span class="Helv-Lt-Std-Bold-Cond">logical record</span>.
+In the context of this book, a coherent, discrete group of populated fields or metadata elements.
+Also called a<span class="Helv-Lt-Std-Bold-Cond"> </span><span class="Helv-Lt-Std-Bold-Cond">logical record</span>.

 relational database